-This post features 10 signs and symptoms of celiac disease (also known as coeliac disease) and contains affiliate links.
+This post features the 10 most common signs and symptoms of celiac disease (also known as coeliac disease) and contains affiliate links.
 Please consult your doctor if you suspect you have celiac disease and read my disclosures and disclaimers.

-In this article, I discuss the 10 signs and symptoms of celiac disease to help you understand whether or not celiac disease might be at play in your body.
+In this article, I discuss the 10 MOST common signs and symptoms of celiac disease to help you understand whether or not celiac disease might be at play in your body.

-Celiac disease is an autoimmune disease where a patient’s own immune system becomes confused and begins to attack the healthy tissue surrounding the small intestine.
+Celiac disease is an autoimmune disease where a patient’s immune system becomes confused and attacks the healthy tissue surrounding the small intestine.

 Related Reading: What is Celiac Disease?